MarkBind/markbind/docs/userGuide/reusingContents.md

 #### Excluding Files from Rendering as Pages

-**MarkBind supports the exlusion of files from rendering as pages**.
+**MarkBind supports the exclusion of files from rendering as pages**.
 This allows for the ease of creation of <tooltip content="A fragment is a piece of content that can be reused across multiple pages.">custom fragments</tooltip>.
-This allows you to create reusable content similar to [reusing content](#reusing-contents-across-sites), but rather than reusing content from a _sub-site_, content is reused from fragments which are excluded from page generation.
+This allows you to create reusable content similar to reusing content, but rather than reusing content from a _sub-site_, content is reused from fragments which are excluded from page generation.
+This facilitates the use of repeated content across the site.

 <box type="warning">